F A q

 I'm considering calling a divorce attorney.
 I'm not sure how a divorce will affect me or my family.
 Is there something that might help me make a more informed decision?

-Sincera Wellness offers a non-judgmental, fair and balanced one-hour (non-therapy) consultation for anyone, whether couple or individual, considering divorce, that discusses choices and potential outcomes surrounding divorce.
-The research is showing that it often isn't divorce itself that can deeply hurt children (yet it usually does), as much as does the chronic parental conflict during and after the divorce.
+The irrefutable fact is that about half of marriages will end in divorce.
+Even as a professional marriage & family therapist, we realize that not every marriage can be saved.
+Or wants to be.
+We have seen some people become emotionally healthy after a divorce, as well as some people make their marriage stronger than ever before.
+We are not going to attempt to talk you into, or out of, a divorce.
+We provide a non-judgmental, fair and balanced one-hour (non-therapy) consultation for anyone considering divorce.
+The research is showing that it often isn't divorce itself that can deeply hurt children (yet it usually does), as much as the chronic parental conflict during and after the divorce.
 No divorce has to be acrimonious, laced with years of bitter court battles.
 Sincera can help you work towards your focused, practical goals, such as visitation, division of parental responsibilities, communication, getting stability back again, handling grief, coparenting together to keep the children's lives (and yours) as stable as possible.
-Sincera is not going to attempt to talk you into, or out of, a divorce.

-$80 for a 1-hour professional consultation, which includes an array of proven, objective resources that can aid in making this critically important decision a well-informed and responsible one.
+$150 for a one-hour professional consultation, which includes an array of proven, objective resources, goal-setting, and discussing cooperative parenting, all of which can aid in making this critically important lifetime decision a well-informed and responsible one.

 What is the policy on seeing children as clients?

+As a systems theory-trained therapist, we examine the challenges children experience through the lens of the larger, surrounding context, such as family.
 No minor may be seen by Sincera Wellness without the signed authorization of the legal custodial parent or guardian at, or before, the first appointment.
 In cases of divorce, custody, visitation, etc., then a copy of an executed Court Order, designating the legal custodial parent / legal guardian, will be required at, or before, the first appointment before the child will be seen.
-Children under the age of 16 must be accompanied at all times by an adult.

 Do you refer clients to other healthcare providers / practitioners?